-Swing the lift frame to its approximate working position and hold it with a hoist or forklift for assembly of the lift mechanism.
+Swing the lift frame up to its approximate working position and hold with a hoist or forklift for installation of the lift cylinder.

-The bottom surface inside the two prong receiver channels should measure approximately 10 inches above the ground in the working position.
+The bottom surface inside the two prong receiver channels should measure about 10 inches above the ground in the working position.

-4. Locate a 90° O-ring/flare adapter in the hardware bag and the lift cylinder from the parts box.
-Turn the O-ring end into the port of the lift cylinder so that the flare end is toward the rod end of the cylinder when tight-ened.
+4. Locate the 90° O-ring/flare adapter in the hardware bag from the parts box.

+Install the O-ring end of the 90° fitting into the lift cylinder port so that the flared end points toward the rod end when tightened.

-Pin the base of the cylinder between the center lugs of the lift frame with the 3/4" x 3" clevis pin.
-The hydraulic fitting should be on the right side of the cylinder.
+Pin the lower end of the lift cylinder between the lugs on the frame assembly with the hardware provided.
+The 90° adapter should be on the RH side of the cylinder.